Mirosław Iringh: Joining the resistance

-At the beginning of 1943, together with Adam Chalupec, Mirosław Iringh organized the "Underground Slovak National Committee" (SKN), which made contact with the representatives of the Home Army, and established civilian and military relations.
-At the end of 1943 an agreement was reached between the SKN and the Home Army command, which called for the formation of a separate Slovak military unit within the structure of the Home Army - Platoon 535.
+At the beginning of 1943, together with Adam Chalupec, Mirosław Iringh organized the "Underground Slovak National Committee" (SKN), which made contact with the representatives of the Home Army, and established civilian and military relations.< At the end of 1943 an agreement was reached between the SKN and the Home Army command, which called for the formation of a separate Slovak military unit within the structure of the Home Army – Platoon 535.
 The unit was to be distinguished by armbands and a regimental standard in Slovak national colors, white-blue-red, as opposed to the red and white colors of the rest of the Home Army soldiers.
 Iringh's armband was made by the wife of one of the Polish members of SKN, Jadwiga Szantarek-Szczudłowska.
-She sewed it out of a French broad riband military decoration which had been bestowed on her husband (Col. Mieczysław Szczudłowski) by Marshal Foch - the colors of the French flag are the same as that of the Slovak one.
+She sewed it out of a French broad riband military decoration which had been bestowed on her husband (Col. Mieczysław Szczudłowski) by Marshal Foch – the colors of the French flag are the same as that of the Slovak one.
 Because of the similarity in colors, during the Warsaw Uprising, the civilians of Warsaw sometimes mistook the Slovak partisans for Frenchmen.

 During the Nazi occupation Iringh held a Slovak passport which allowed him certain "privileges" unavailable to Poles, which he used for anti-Nazi underground activity.
 For example, he was allowed to own a radio (ownership of these by Poles was illegal) which he used to monitor Allied news reports from the West which he then used as basis for articles in the underground newspapers.
 The Slovak passport also saved him from being taken in so called Łapankas (street round up), which made him a natural choice for a smuggler and distributor of the Bibula (Polish underground press).
 According to the memoirs of his wife, Waleria (who was also active in the underground) on one occasion the Łapanka took place on a tram, while Iringh was carrying a brief case full of illegal newspapers.
 Iringh approached the German policeman in charge and stated that he was a foreigner and in turn he was asked for his documents.
 Mirosław handed the suitcase full of illegal contraband to the policeman and calmly looked for his passport.
 Once he had produced it, the suitcase was handed back and he was free to leave.
-Iringh also prepared anti-Nazi pamphlets in Slovak which were distributed to the Slovak communities in Warsaw and Lwow, as well as to Hungarian soldiers stationed in Warsaw, who although serving as allies of Germany were often quite sympathetic to the Polish resistance (and many of whom were of Slovak background).
+Iringh also prepared anti-Nazi pamphlets in Slovak which were distributed to the Slovak communities in Warsaw and Lwów, as well as to Hungarian soldiers stationed in Warsaw, who although serving as allies of Germany were often quite sympathetic to the Polish resistance (and many of whom were of Slovak background).

 Iringh was also a photographer of the fighting and civilian everyday life during the insurrection.
 Many of his photographs are part of the collection of the National Library of Poland.
 Before the war, Iringh was a journalist, a profession which he tried to resume after the war.
-He wrote for the newspapers Život (the newspaper of the Slovakian Community in Poland, which Iringh helped to organize), Gazeta Lubelska, and Życie Warszawy.
+He wrote for the newspapers Život (the newspaper of the Slovak Community in Poland, which Iringh helped to organize), Gazeta Lubelska, and Życie Warszawy.